aimms/documentation/webui/app-management.rst

 The various operations for application management available to the WebUI developer are described below using illustrations based on the TransNet appplication example, see our `WebUI Tutorial <quick-start.html>`_ section.

-The the list of available pages in the WebUI is shown when pressing the ‘hamburger’ icon |page-manager| on the top left position of your browser window.
+The list of available pages in the WebUI is shown when pressing the ‘hamburger’ icon |page-manager| on the top left position of your browser window.
 The Page Manager will open rendering the page tree structure.
 You can expand a subtree by clicking on the 'arrow' ">" in front of a parent page and you can collapse it by clicking on the "v" in front of a parent page.
 In our example, we start with a single Home page with a number of widgets on it:

 .. image:: images/AppManag_PageManager_1.png
     :align: center